The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: Experiments

 Focusing on ``in-sample'' stocks, we note that using universal models leads to results that are partially inconsistent with those in Table \ref{table:MCS_benchmark}.
 A possible interpretation for this is that universal models may be picking up different order book dynamics from those identified by stock-specific models.
 In this sense, relatively illiquid stocks with overall ``standard'' trading behavior might benefit from universal models thanks to the greater availability of data.
-We suggest this might be the case for QRTEA and EXC at horizon $h=10$ (where we remark that at such a short horizon the three classes $\{\downarrow, =, \uparrow\}$ are significantly unbalanced for these two specific tickers).
+We suggest this might be the case for QRTEA and EXC at horizon $h=10$.
 When, instead, the ticker is mainly subject to stock-specific trading patterns, universal models have a hard time detecting predictability -- we believe this might be the case for CHTR and AAPL.
 These results are intrinsically tied to the observations of Remark \ref{rem:univ_problems}.

 It is rather remarkable that universal models can identify predictability for ``out-of-sample'' stocks.
 This provides evidence of the presence of common trading patterns in the order books of different tickers.
-For AAL and ATVI, universal models can consistently outperform benchmark predictions without ever learning from the stock's past order book data.
+For AAL and ATVI, universal models can consistently outperform the \textit{unpredictive benchmark} predictions without ever learning from the stock's past order book data.